Shopify/polaris/UNRELEASED.md

 - Added a `fullWidth` prop to `EmptyState` to support full width layout within a content context ([#2992](https://github.com/Shopify/polaris-react/pull/2992))
 - Added an `emptyState` prop to `ResourceList` to support in context empty states in list views ([#2569](https://github.com/Shopify/polaris-react/pull/2569))
 - Set `active` prop of `Popover` to true on keyDown in `ComboBox` to fix `Autocomplete` suggestions not showing when searching and selecting via keyboard ([#3028](https://github.com/Shopify/polaris-react/pull/3028))
+  Set `active` prop of `Popover` to true on keyDown in `ComboBox` to fix `Autocomplete` suggestions not showing when searching and selecting via keyboard ([#3028](https://github.com/Shopify/polaris-react/pull/3028))
+- Increased the max-width of the `EmptyState` content to 400px (https://github.com/Shopify/polaris-react/pull/3040)

 ### Bug fixes